Qualifications & Professional Training

 The required Professional Training Certificates are obtained by examination.

 Eligibility for examination is by submission of a CV, 2 references and a satisfactory portfolio within 60 days of an examination date.
 Portfolio pieces will be assessed by the Society’s Examinations Board and candidates advised whether or not their submissions are of the required standard by a minimum of 20 days prior to exam date.

 The SEBC Professional Training Exam currently costs £275 and includes a written paper, an oral examination and a practical examination to test knowledge of equine behaviour and professional competency.
 Fees are not refundable and must be paid a minimum of 10 days before examination date.
 Prospective candidates are advised to take SEBC accredited training.

 SEBC Accredited Training

-There is one examination planned for 2017, at Tannoch Stables, near Cumbernauld in Central Scotland.
-This will take place on 24th November.
+There is one examination planned for 2018, at Wellsfield Equestrian Centre, near Stirling in central Scotland.
+This will take place on 30th November 2018.

 To Apply for Examination

 For details of the required Portfolio pieces, exam entry and SEBC accredited Professional Training Courses contact:

 The MDM Equestrian Professional Training Certificate has been replaced by the SEBC Professional Training Certificate.